iced-rs/iced_aw/README.md

 ### Color palette

-This crate add a predefined color palette based on the [CSS color palette](https://www.w3schools.com/cssref/css_colors.asp).
+This crate adds a predefined color palette based on the [CSS color palette](https://www.w3schools.com/cssref/css_colors.asp).

 Enable colors with the feature `colors`.